Name: Jim Stoppani, PhD

 Bodybuilding is science.
-How muscles grow?
+How do muscles grow?
 Science.
-How to increase strength?
+How do I increase strength?
 Science.
-How to strip body fat?
+How do I strip body fat?
 Science.

-But I digress.
-Science is what allows me to weigh 220 pounds with 5-percent body fat year-round without drugs.
-And when I need to drop my body fat to under 5 percent and squeeze out every ounce of muscle-blurring water from under my skin to achieve an ultra-ripped look, like a magazine cover model, I rely on-you guessed it-science.
+Science allows me to maintain a body weight of 220 pounds and a body-fat level of 5 percent year-round without the use of drugs.
+I rely on science when I need to drop my body fat to under 5 percent and squeeze out every ounce of muscle-blurring water from under my skin to get that ultra-ripped look.

 Now it's your turn.
 Maybe you're getting ready for a bodybuilding or fitness competition.
 Maybe you have an upcoming photo shoot.
-Or maybe you're going on vacation and want to look peeled in your swim trunks.
+Or maybe you're going on a beach vacation and want to look ripped when you shed your clothes.

 About two weeks out from peak day, start loading up on sodium (aka salt).
-How much water your body holds correlates closely with how much sodium it holds.
-However, your body will hold only so much water, regardless of how much sodium you consume.
+How much water your body holds is closely related to how much sodium it holds.
+However, your body will only hold so much water, regardless of how much sodium you consume.

-Choose higher-sodium foods and, of course, salt your food.
-While there's no precise daily dose of sodium to hit, shoot for at least 3,000 to 4,000 milligrams per day.
+Increase sodium levels by choosing higher-sodium foods and, of course, salt your food.
+While there's no precise daily dose of sodium to hit, shoot for at least 3,000-4,000 milligrams per day.

-Protein sources like cottage cheese, low-fat cheeses, lean deli meats, sardines, anchovies, canned tuna and chicken, are good sources of sodium.
-Other sources of extra sodium include canned and jarred vegetables, basically stuff that's meant to last through a nuclear war.
+Protein sources like cottage cheese, low-fat cheeses, lean deli meats, sardines, anchovies, canned tuna, and chicken, are good sources of sodium.
+Other sources of extra sodium include canned and jarred vegetables.

-Serious about looking your best?
-You should already be limiting your carbohydrate intake to ½ gram per pound of body weight per day leading up to the peak date.
+If you're serious about looking your best, you should already be eating a low-carbohydrate diet of around 1/2 gram per pound of body weight per day leading up to the peak date.

-However, one week out, really cut carbs in an effort to deplete your body's glycogen levels.
+However, one week before peak day, it's time to really cut carbs in an effort to deplete your body's glycogen levels.
 Glycogen is the storage form of carbs in your body.
-Whether it's the starch from bread and potatoes or the sugars in fruits and candies, your body converts these carbs into the sugar, glucose.
+Whether it's the starch from bread and potatoes or the sugars in fruits and candies, your body converts these carbs into glucose.